remind-me-later/TFG-matematicas/md/draft.md

 - The parts of the text that could require further exploration or sources are ==marked like this==.
 - We use the lambda calculus notation for functions.
 - Typesetting is not final.
+Use XeLaTex for special characters.

 ## Introduction